localmed/flowp/doc/testing.rst

     $ python3 -m flowp.testing --watch

-Giving --watch flag script will be watching on specification files, if some changes happen, tests will be reran.
+Giving --watch flag script will be watching on python files, if some changes happen, tests will be reran.

 Expectations